 Pay in Person

-The Treasurer-Tax Collector's Office is located in the Hall of Finance and Records, at 12 Civic Center Plaza, in Santa Ana, CA, on the ground floor, Room G-58.
+The Office of Treasurer-Tax Collector is located in the Hall of Finance, at 625 Ross Street, Building 11, in Santa Ana, CA, on the ground floor, Room G-58.
 You may pay your tax bill in person from 8:00-5:00, Monday thru Friday.
 There is a payment drop box at the main entrance of the building for your convenience.